timquinlan/nginxplus-loadbalancing/README.md

 If you now send traffic to the reverse proxy, you will notice that traffic is only proxied to all three labapp servers.

+**Weight and Slow Start**
+In our reverse proxy configuration each upstream server is defined as such:

+    server labapp1:80 max_fails=1 fail_timeout=1s slow_start=30s weight=5;

+Since they are all evenly weighted at 5 this will have no affect on normal operations.
+However when a failure and recovery of an upstream occurs, weight will come into play.
+We defined